mharizanova8703/mharizanova8703/README.md

 <h3> 👩🏼‍💻 About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Passionate about exploring new technologies and building creative software solutions.
-- 🎓 &nbsp; Currently fullstack developer student in GA TECH .
+- 🎓 &nbsp; Currently enrolled in the Full-Stack Developer program at GA Tech.
- 🌱 I’m currently learning  JavaScript , HTML , CSS
+- 🌱 &nbsp; Actively learning JavaScript, HTML, CSS — and diving deeper into Vue.js, Quasar Framework, and GSAP for dynamic frontend experiences.
-- ⚡ Fun fact: I LOVE the Rock Band WhiteSnake 🎵
+- ⚡ &nbsp; Fun fact: I’m a huge fan of the rock band Whitesnake! 🎵

 * :apple: Beginner mindset (**open to learning**)
 * :purple_heart: Kind people are my kinda people